Happy Thanksgiving! Here’s what thoughtbot is thankful for this year.

 Thank you to Tumblr for hosting our blog.

-Thank you to Dropbox for hosting large design assets and important files.
+Thank you to Dropbox for hosting our large design assets (like Photoshop files) and important files we need backups of (like contracts).

 Thank you to every person who submits a pull request to our open source projects, even the ones we don't pull.